deeseeker/WeRateDogs-Data-Analysis/README.md

 ### Research Questions

-The questions posed in this analysis were the following:\n
+The questions posed in this analysis were the following:
-1. which dog stage is most common?\n
+1. which dog stage is most common?
-2. What are the top five dog names with the highest favourite count?\n
+2. What are the top five dog names with the highest favourite count?
 3. Which year has the most Twitter retweets?